sharkrf/osp-http-api/README.md

 ### cpsettings.cgi

-If you want to change config profile settings, you can POST a query to this CGI. *changed* is 1 if at least one setting got changed.
+Config profile settings query (GET)/change (POST).
 Returns currently active settings.
-*reboot* is 1 if the active config profile has been changed and openSPOT is rebooting.
-*active_cp_initialized* is 1 if the currently active config profile is initialized.
+*reboot* is 1 if the active config profile has been changed and openSPOT is rebooting. *active_cp_initialized* is 1 if the currently active config profile is initialized.
 The array *cp_names* contain each config profile's name.

 Query (optional):
 ```json